 We test assumptions

-Now, how do we fix our love/hate relationship with End-to-End tests so it becomes a “love/love” relationship?
+To conclude with the first part of this article about Usage-centric Testing, we will wonder how do we fix our love/hate relationship with End-to-End tests, so it becomes a “love/love” relationship?
 As we saw, finding the right minimal set of End-to-End tests is key to balancing test suite execution speed and feature coverage.
 But how?
-By focusing our tests on our users’ most important journeys which are, therefore, the most critical ones to our business.
+By focusing our tests on our users’ most important journeys, which are, therefore, the most critical ones to our business.
 As we can’t do this before delivering new features, we have to “shift right” a bit, so we can incrementally and iteratively improve our test suite by learning from the way our application is used in production.

 This is the topic we cover in the second part of this article, Usage-centric Testing part 2: a shift-right approach